WhisperingWindLinux/Guides/README.md

 ## How to build the kernel

 This is not the most comprehensive guide for building a kernel.
-For example, it omits issues related to digital signatures However, what is described here is a minimally functional version that will allow you to build and use a new kernel.
+For example, it omits issues related to digital signatures.
+It means that the kernel is not signed and will not boot with Secure Boot enabled (BIOS/UEFI). **I don't know if it's safe to disable Secure Boot (BIOS/UEFI option) if you already have it previously installed with this option.**

-**Warning: this kernel is not signed and will not boot with Secure Boot disabled (BIOS/UEFI).
-It's not clear about Secure Boot.
-Opinions vary; some say that if you disable it, Windows 11 won't boot.
-So, this issue hasn't been fully addressed yet.
-If you had Secure Boot disabled before, you can build and use a custom kernel.
-If it's enabled and Windows is installed, I'm not sure yet whether it can be safely disabled and then re-enabled.**
+However, what is described here is a minimally functional version that will allow you to build and use a new kernel.

 **1) Before starting the build, you need to install dependencies and tools for building**